hannesfrank/remnote-smart-rem/README.md

 > SmartBlocks adding a new dimension to Roam, making it a
 > programmable note-taking tool for networked thought.

-And I was obviously inspired by it: Some ideas are/will be stolen because they are just too good (e.g. ability to create Algorithms directly in your knowledge graph (!) and - in lack of a better idea - the name), some discoveries where made independently and I'm sure the still unpublished parts of both project visions have a significant intersection as well.
+And I was obviously inspired by it: Some ideas are/will be borrowed because they are just too good (e.g. ability to no-code define smart blocks directly in your knowledge graph (!) and obviously - in lack of a better idea - the name), some things will be different (Interactivity/REPL).

 Smart Rems was born because of the limitations of RemNotes Plugin system.
 I wanted to